Skip to main content

 Module description

-This module provides you with a critical overview of the broad themes and key debates within contemporary youth justice in policy and practice.
-It explores issues of youth justice through historical, socio-legal and theoretical perspectives as well as through a set of contemporary debates.
+In this module we provide you with a critical overview of the broad themes and key debates within contemporary youth justice in policy and practice.
+We will explore issues of youth justice through historical, socio-legal and theoretical perspectives as well as through a set of contemporary debates.

 • Assessing the international landscape of youth justice